PrincetonUniversity/hpc_beginning_workshop/cluster/index.md

 #SBATCH --time=00:01:00          # total run time limit (HH:MM:SS)
 #SBATCH --mail-type=begin        # send mail when process begins
 #SBATCH --mail-type=end          # send email when job ends
-#SBATCH --mail-user=jdh4@princeton.edu
+#SBATCH --mail-user=<YourNetID>@princeton.edu
 #SBATCH -p class                 # DELETE THIS LINE AFTER WORKSHOP

 module load anaconda3
 srun python matrix_inverse.py
 ```

 Submit the job with `sbatch job.slurm`.
 After the job runs you can view the output with `cat slurm-<XXXXXX>.out`.
+You will receive an email when the job is finished.
+You can also run use this command: `squeue -u <YourNetID>`.
+If this command doesn't list the job then it has finished.

 A similar procedure can be used to run an R script.
 To do this, first make a directory on Adroit for the job: